boqapt/Clazz/README.md

 Child calls this.superConstructApply to call constructor of Parent.
 Its important that no fields of an object would be defined or set before constructor call.
 Its the natural order of inheriting from an object: defining parent's fields first and applying child's fields

-As Child passes to constructor its own list of arguments, this call can be replaced with option.autoConstruct
+As Child passes to constructor its own list of arguments, this call can be replaced with option.implicitConstruct

-    var Child = Clazz.inherit(Parent, {autoConstruct: true}, {
+    var Child = Clazz.inherit(Parent, {implicitConstruct: true}, {
         var anotherPrivateVar = 1;
         Clazz.extend(this,{
             setPrivateVar: function(newPrivateVar){